Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Generalities

 \subsection{Generalities on group scheme actions}

-In this section, we will be working over an arbitrary field $K$ and all schemes we consider will be of finite type over $K$.
+Throughout Section 2.1, we will be working over an arbitrary field $K$ and all schemes we consider will be of finite type over $K$.
 The following theorem of Matsumura and Oort \cite{MatsumuraOort} was mentioned in the introduction and proves the existence of our main object of interest.

 \begin{Theorem} Let $X$ be a proper scheme over $K$.
 Then, the functor

 where $\Aut(X \times S \to S)$ is the group of automorphisms of $X \times S$ over $S$, is representable by a group scheme $\Aut_{X/K}$ which is locally of finite type over $K$.
 In particular, its connected component of the identity $\Aut_X^0$ is of finite type over $K$. \end{Theorem}